muireall/github.io/content/acx.md

 Alexander avoids embracing the thesis in his review and doesn't touch questions of race or eugenics,{% note() %}although he does throw in a pair of links to early HBD blogger "La Griffe du Lion"{% end %} but the commenters (including, prominently, Steve Sailer) are predictably less shy.

 It's plausible that Alexander gained confidence in *Hive Mind* in the seven ensuing years but has not made the time to update his evaluation.
 It's also consistent with a strategy of spreading "the good parts of Reactionary thought" without staking his own credibility on it.

+###### Review of Richard Hanania's *The Origins of Woke*

+David Thorstad [explains](https://reflectivealtruism.com/2024/10/31/human-biodiversity-part-4-astral-codex-ten/#6-3-review-of-hanania) Hanania's stated subtextual strategy and the predictable consequences of Alexander's willingly playing along in his review of Hanania's surface-level arguments:

+> Alexander knows full well that Hanania cares little for academic discussion of civil rights law, and more for using civil rights law to generate discussion around reactionary ideas about race, sex, gender and related issues. **Alexander knows that reviewing the book in this way, on a blog with readers like his, will generate exactly the wrong type of discussion and lend publicity to far-right ideas.** But Alexander goes on and reviews the book anyways.

+(Much more at the link.)

 ### Postscript